-The current uses of the reserve would fall within the broad definition as a recreation area, as defined in the standard instrument and uses that incorporates a sporting facilities (being a racecourse, including barriers, observation towers, betting ring, grandstand, club house, stables and marshalling areas) and a showground (including sheds for display) plus canteens and other amenities is consistent with the categorisation of the land as a either a sportsground or general community use.
+The current uses of the reserves would fall within the broad definition as a recreation area, as defined in the standard instrument and uses that incorporates a children's playground, public park and other amenities is consistent with the categorisation of the land as a park and general community use.

 The provisions of State Environmental Planning Policy (Transport & Infrastructure) 2021 (SEPP) identifies certain development that is exempt or may be carried out without consent.
 All other development is legislated in the relevant local environmental planning instrument as being permissible without consent, permitted with consent or otherwise is prohibited.
-With regard to clause 2.73(2)(c)(ii)

-of the SEPP, development for any purpose may be carried out without consent on Crown managed land by or on behalf of the Crown land manager of the land if the development is for the purposes of implementing a plan of management adopted under the Local Government Act 1993 in relation to Crown managed land managed by a Council.
+With regard to clause 2.73(2)(c)(ii) of the SEPP, development for any purpose may be carried out without consent on Crown managed land by or on behalf of the Crown land manager of the land if the development is for the purposes of implementing a plan of management adopted under the Local Government Act 1993 in relation to Crown managed land managed by a Council.
 Irrespective of the categorisation of the land, the provisions of clause 2.73(3)(a) and 2.74(1) allows certain development that may be carried out by or on behalf of a council without consent on a public reserve under the control of or vested in the council.

-Table 4 identifies the zoning of the land under Murrumbidgee Local Environmental Plan 2013 of each of the three reserves.
-The RE1 Public Recreation zone that applies to the Jerilderie Racecourse and Showground is a closed zone and the number of land uses permitted are limited, however the current land use, being a recreation facilities and community facilities are both permissible.
+Table 5 identifies the zoning of the land under Murrumbidgee Local Environmental Plan 2013 of each of the three reserves.
+The RE1 Public Recreation zone that applies to Adrian Douglas Park is a closed zone and the number of land uses permitted are limited, however the current land use, being a recreation facilities and community facilities are both permissible.
+The RU5 Village zone that applies to the White Street and Chant Street playgrounds, is an open zone that provide for a range of permissible land uses, however not all are consistent with the categorization of the land.